ppy/osu-wiki/wiki/Article_Style_Guide/en.md

   - do not use a url with long url queries, parameters, or fragments
 - the link name must be the title text of the page it is linking to

-Do use use the word `here` as the link text.
+Do not use the word `here` as the link text.
 As it may seem convenient to use, it could be misleading.
 Instead, take the page's title (from the top of page, or from the `<title>` tag) and use that as the link text.